coderstar1234/ecoportal/README.md

 - Visual contact with a senior also medium to solve a problem, they can guide his/her problem like his, or their guardians.

-o	This site can solve many problems in an information management student’s life and other professional areas.
+- This site can solve many problems in an information management student’s life and other professional areas.

 o	Artificial intelligence-based software has the power to eliminate biased admission to schools by up to 80%.